dsy109/mixtools/README.md

 ### Documentation

-The [JSS](https://dx.doi.org/10.18637/jss.v036.i05) article and the [Handbook of Statistics](https://doi.org/10.1016/B978-0-444-63431-3.00008-5) book chapter both provide documentation about the tolerance package.
-Moreover, the [help file](https://CRAN.R-project.org/package=tolerance) also documents the references used for each function.
+The [JSS](http://dx.doi.org/10.18637/jss.v032.i06) article and the technical report on [HAL](https://hal.archives-ouvertes.fr/hal-00717545/document) both provide documentation about the mixtools package.
+Moreover, the [help file](https://CRAN.R-project.org/package=mixtools) also documents the references used for each function.

 ### Examples